lagom/lagom/docs/manual/java/gettingstarted/JavaPrereqs.md

 `mvn -version`

 To install Maven, see the official [Maven installation page](https://maven.apache.org/install.html).

 ## sbt

 [sbt](http://www.scala-sbt.org) is a build tool for Java and Scala.
-Lagom requires sbt 0.13.5 or higher.
-To create new projects using Lagom-supplied templates, use sbt 0.13.13 or higher, which contains the sbt new command.
+Lagom recommends using sbt 1.0 or higher.

-In a console, check your version using the `sbt sbt-version`command:
+In a console, check your version using the `sbt sbtVersion`command:

 ```
-sbt sbt-version
+sbt sbtVersion
 ```
 The system should respond with something like the following:

 ```
 [info] Set current project to example (in build file:/home/example/)
-[info] 0.13.13
+[info] sbt server started at local:///home/alice/
 ```
 If you do not have the right version of sbt, download it from [the scala-sbt website](http://www.scala-sbt.org/download.html).
 The [documentation](http://www.scala-sbt.org/release/docs/Setup.html) contains installation instructions.